Lesotho appeal courts revokes bail granted to former leader's wife

 The court said it could not order police to re-arrest Maesaiah Thabane but ordered that the bail ruling be remitted to the High Court to be heard by a different judge.

+“We have been informed by her lawyer that she is out of the country accompanying her sick husband and once she is back she shall be handed over to the police, and if not we shall effect arrest,” Mokete said.

+Mokete said they did not need to wait for a court decision to re-arrest Thabane.

-Reporting by Marafaele Mohloboli; Editing by Tanisha Heiberg, Kirsten Donovan
+Reporting by Marafaele Mohloboli; Editing by Tanisha Heiberg, Kirsten Donovan, Catherine Evans